Am I eligible for vaccine injury compensation?

 Vasovagal syncope, or fainting, happens when something triggers the body’s nervous system to slow the heart rate and dilate the blood vessels, which leads to a rapid decline in blood pressure.
 If the blood pressure drops low enough, the brain is deprived of oxygen and the person faints.
 This can result in injury from falling.

-The most common vasovagal syncope triggers are sudden, severe pain; seeing a traumatic event; having blood drawn and standing motionless for long stretches of time.
+The most common vasovagal responses to needles are sudden and severe pain, seeing a traumatic event, having blood drawn, and standing motionless for long stretches of time.

 What are the symptoms of vasovagal syncope?

-Before a person faints, there are a number of warning signs.
-These are known as prodromal symptoms, and they usually occur within a few minutes of loss of consciousness.
-These include:
+There are a number of warning signs, or prodromal symptoms before a person experiences a vasovagal response.
+These symptoms usually occur within a few minutes of a loss of consciousness and often include:

 - Blurry vision